Xunnamius/next-test-api-route-handler/README.md

 ## Contributing and Support

-**[New issues][choose-new-issue] and [pull requests][pr-compare] are always welcome and greatly appreciated! 🤩** Just as well, you can star 🌟 this project to let me know you found it useful! ✊🏿 Thank you!
+**[New issues][choose-new-issue] and [pull requests][pr-compare] are always welcome and greatly appreciated! 🤩** Just as well, you can [star 🌟 this project][link-repo] to let me know you found it useful! ✊🏿 Thank you!

 See [CONTRIBUTING.md][contributing] and [SUPPORT.md][support] for more
 information.